This Easy Hot Cross Buns recipe is seriously the best!

 - To prepare your glaze, place the apricot jam and water into a small bowl and heat in the microwave for 30 seconds before mixing to combine.

 - Brush the glaze over the still hot Hot Cross Buns before carefully transferring the buns to a wire rack to cool.

 Hot Cross Buns Thermomix Instructions

 1. Place the yeast, 2 teaspoons of the sugar and all of the milk into your Thermomix bowl and cook for 2 minutes on 37 degrees, speed 1.
 Leave yeast mixture in bowl whilst you move onto the next steps.

 2. Lightly oil a large bowl and set aside until needed.

-3. Line a 23cm cake tin with baking paper and also set aside until needed.
+3. Line a large baking tray with baking paper and also set aside until needed.

-4. Add the flour, mixed spice, cinnamon, egg, butter and remaining sugar into the thermomix bowl.
+4. Add the flour, bread improver, mixed spice, cinnamon, egg, butter and remaining sugar into the Thermomix bowl.
 Mix for 15 seconds on speed 7 or until all ingredients have combined.

 5. Add the raisins and currants to the bowl and combine for 3 minutes using the kneading function.